 When you work with The Alliance, you work collaboratively with a high-performing team of experienced business coaches.
 We are committed to delivering bespoke, client-focused and values-oriented work that makes a positive impact.
 By offering active support, challenge and guidance, we enable people to tackle the business issues they face and to achieve sustainable change, and often far-reaching transformations.
 Using a coaching-based approach, we facilitate both personal growth and organisational development.
 As a result, our clients are able to access new ideas and solutions, unleash talent and generate progress on entrenched and even previously unspoken issues.

-Read our latest leadership profile, featuring Richard Foley, who is Senior Partner of City law form Pinsent Masons.
-He took on the responsibilities of this role last year and says he is 'loving it' so far.
+Read our latest leadership profile, featuring Richard Wilson, CEO of BMO Global Asset Management (EMEA).
+He took on the responsibilities of this role in 2013, when F&C was acquired by BMO and is relishing the challenge of his position.
 Read his full profile here.

 This year we are marking the milestone of ten years as a successful coaching business.
 It feels like a significant moment, a testament to the foresight, commitment and professionalism of The Alliance’s founding members, most of whom are still very much part of the business.
 At our 100th meeting (a milestone in itself!), we reflected on some of the things we wanted to celebrate about The Alliance: see here for our Top Ten!